Analogue Gravity: Catalogue of Models

-Apart from the standard way to provide a curved geometry based on producing non-trivial flows, there is also the possibility of creating topologically non-trivial configurations with a built-in non-trivial geometry.
-For example, it is possible to create a domain-wall configuration \cite{Jacobson:1998ms,Jacobson:1998he} (the wall contains the $z$ axis) such that the transverse velocity $c_\perp$ acquires a profile in the perpendicular direction (say along the $x$ axis) with $c_\perp$ passing through zero at the wall (see figure \ref{F:soliton}).
-This particular arrangement could be used to reproduce a black hole--white hole configuration only if the soliton is set up to move with a certain velocity along the $x$ axis.
-This configuration has the advantage than it is dynamically stable, for topological reasons, even when some supersonic regions are created.
+Apart from the standard way to provide a curved geometry based on producing nontrivial flows, there is also the possibility of creating topologically nontrivial configurations with a built-in nontrivial geometry.
+For example, it is possible to create a domain-wall configuration \citep{Jacobson:1998ms, Jacobson:1998he} (the wall contains the z-axis) such that the transverse velocity $c_\perp$ acquires a profile in the perpendicular direction (say along the x-axis) with $c_\perp$ passing through zero at the wall (see Fig.~\ref{F:soliton}).
+This particular arrangement could be used to reproduce a black-hole--white-hole configuration only if the soliton is set up to move with a certain velocity along the x-axis.
+This configuration has the advantage that it is dynamically stable, for topological reasons, even when some supersonic regions are created.

-A third way in which superfluid Helium can be used to create analogues of gravitational configurations is the study of surface waves (or ripplons) on the interface between two different phases of $^3$He \cite{Volovik:2002ci,Volovik:2001yh}.
-In particular, if we have a thin layer of $^3$He-A in contact with another thin layer of $^3$He-B, the oscillations of the contact surface ``see'' an effective metric of the form~\cite{Volovik:2002ci,Volovik:2001yh}
+A third way in which superfluid helium can be used to create analogues of gravitational configurations is the study of surface waves (or ripplons) on the interface between two different phases of $^{3}$He \citep{Volovik:2002ci, Volovik:2001yh}.
+In particular, if we have a thin layer of $^{3}$He-A in contact with another thin layer of $^{3}$He-B, the oscillations of the contact surface ``see'' an effective metric of the form \citep{Volovik:2002ci, Volovik:2001yh}

 where

 and

 (All of this provided that we are looking at wavelengths larger than the layer thickness, $k\,h_A\ll 1$ and $k\,h_B\ll 1$.)